One thing that is great in SaaS, from a 20,000 foot perspective at least, is You Can See The Future.

 If the leads keep coming in, then over a quarter, over six months, if you have a strong, consistent sales team, sales will track the leads, lagging at least by the median length of your all-in sales cycle.

 If the leads keep coming in, and sales growth does not track your lead growth, you’ll know you have one of two problems:

 - If the sales team has changed, your sales team quality may have declined.
 Time for some changes.
 You can measure this by revenue/lead for the sales team as a whole, and for each individual rep. If this is declining, you have a problem, one way or another.

 - If the sales team hasn’t changed much, and your MRR growth isn’t keeping up with your LVR — then you have a problem with your product.
 You aren’t keeping up with the competition.
 Time to make a change.

 And LVR can buck you up in the tough times.
 If you’re having a tough month or quarter on the revenue side, but the LVR is hitting plan and your sales team is strong — don’t sweat it strategically.
 You’ll do fine.
 Make changes if necessary, but shrug off the down month.

 And you know what?
 We hit the lead generation growth goals, the LVR, just about every month, and certainly every quarter, and every year.
 And by hook or crook, with the benefit of an every increasing quality sales team, and an even increasing quality product — the revenue followed.
 Not like clockwork every day.
-But clearly, ever quarter, and every year.
+But clearly, every quarter, and every year.